 The reason why offering employees the ability to “do whatever it takes” to satisfy the customer doesn’t work is because the employee doesn’t consider stakeholders in the process.
 This is a business failing because companies don’t always train employees to understand the entire strategy of the business and what the organization’s goals are.
 An employee may understand what he or she needs to do to perform their duties efficiently but no more than that.

 Managers understand the bigger picture but they are not the ones that are handling the calls.
-If companies create a quality assurance program that includes training employees how to understand the customer’s needs and the business’ need organizations will find relationship management will improve.
+If companies create a quality assurance program that includes training employees on how to understand the customer’s needs and the business’ needs organizations will find relationship management will improve.

 This way the employee learns how to handle more calls himself and can satisfy customer needs without hurting business profits.
 This training program is what many financial companies have done to help improve their call center resolution programs.
 Businesses like American Express have had great success with this program.
 It translates well in tech support call centers because they face the same problems as any other service center.
 When you have an irate customer on the line you will do anything to make them happy.

-This is an area where tech support have an advantage.
+This is an area where tech support has an advantage.
 They already have parameters they use to help satisfy the customer and use management support if a different solution is needed.
 They can’t contact the client every time they have a unique situation with an irate customer.
-If your small business is not organized to be able to enact this kind of quality control program of this nature, it may be worth considering reaching out to service desk outsourcing companies.
+If your small business lacks the organizational structure to implement a quality control program of this nature, it may be worth considering reaching out to service desk outsourcing companies.
 These companies can assist you in enhancing customer relations without straining your finances.
 By partnering with a service desk outsourcing company, you can benefit from their expertise and resources to improve the overall customer experience and streamline your operations effectively.